NettyChannel/NettyChannel/README.md

 - 🗣️ **Sprachassistent**: An intelligent voice assistant to aid you in navigating the client with ease.
 - 🚀 **Custom Launcher**: Enjoy seamless access to Seriuxmod with its dedicated custom launcher.

 Moreover, starting from late 2023 or early 2024, Seriuxmod will be complemented with its very own Minecraft Server Network.
 This network will host various thrilling minigames, providing an ideal platform for players to extensively test and enjoy the Seriuxmod client to the fullest.
 The development of Seriuxmod and its server network takes place within the robust IntelliJ IDE.
-You can explore the code repository for this project [here](https://github.com/seriuxmod).

 ## Programming Languages 💻